artefactual-labs/rdss-archivematica-test-data-corpus/README.md

 + publisher/reviewer/reader comments
 + access and use statistics

 7. **Dataset Packaging**:	At a minimum, one data set that contains a 'simple' package (e.g. a zip or tar file).
-A 'nice to have' feature would be a package with some standard semantics (e.g. a Bag with a manifest file)
+The test data should also includes a package with some standard semantics (e.g. a Bag with a manifest file)

 8. **Metadata Quality**:
 + Sample datasets and related articles must have a DOI.
 + Datacite has a mandatory core set of properties that must be provided in order for a dataset to receive a DOI.
 This is used as the minimum metadata requirement.
 + Preference is for higher quality metadata that includes more detailed technical, administrative, and descriptive information about the dataset creators and its context of creation and use.
-+ Preference is for metadata that is serialized (eg. XML, JSON, CSV) and standardized (e.g. Dublin Core, DATS, DCAT, PROV-O) in formats that are equivalent to those used by RDSS HEI pilot institutions in their RDM repositories. **_NOTE_** focus on application-specific metadata exports/APIs? eg Figshare, ePrints, Dspace, Fedora.
++ Preference is for metadata that is serialized (eg. XML, JSON, CSV) and standardized (e.g. Dublin Core, DATS, DCAT, PROV-O) in formats that are equivalent to those used by RDSS HEI pilot institutions in their RDM repositories.
 + Preference is for files that include published checksums.